inhouseprod/tog/_supplies/ink_coatings.md

 title: Ink & Coatings
 image: /images/dart.png
 ---
+## Need input on your ink?
+{% include cta_button.html %}
 <!-- split -->
-Process inks, special color match inks, UV curing inks, heatset / non-heatset, inks for special stocks, varnishes and coatings, offset, flexo, screen, digital inkjet...what ever kind of ink you need for the job...Oldham and our partners can supply what you need.
-If you are not sure what ink will work best for you, call us.
-Our staff will listen and recommend the right product for the purpose.
+**Process inks, special color match inks, UV curing inks**, heatset / non-heatset, inks for special stocks, varnishes and coatings, offset, flexo, screen, digital inkjet...what ever kind of ink you need for the job...Oldham and our partners have what you need.

+Not sure what ink is best for you, [call us](/contact/).
+Our pros will recommend the perfect product for your unique job.
 Have something truly unusual?
-We have vendors who will help you develop a product to fit your process.
+We have partners to help you develop a product to fit your process.

+**Partners we work with:**
+ - Coatings & Adhesives Corporation
+ - INX International
+ - Megami Ink
+ - Polymeric Imaging
+ - The Oldham Group
+ - VanSon Ink